I’m the devil and I’m here to do the devil’s business

 When they arrived at Wilson’s house, Wilson invited him in.
 As they entered the kitchen, Watson saw a balding man with a long gray beard sitting at the kitchen table along with several girls.
 The man introduced himself, ‘Dean Moorehouse’.
 Dean was the father of Manson family member Ruth Ann Moorehouse.
 They started talking, Dean told Watson about Manson.
 He said that taking acid opened him up and that through Charlie Manson he found true faith, and that Manson was the reincarnation of the Son of God.

 Dean introduced Watson to Manson, ‘this is Charlie’, Dean said, ‘Charlie Manson’.
 Manson was sitting on the floor of Wilson’s living room, surrounded by several girls, with a guitar in his hands.
 Watson, Wilson, Moorehouse and Manson smoked some Lebanese hash and Charlie started playing the guitar.
 Watson felt right at home.
 A little later the girls brought the men some sandwiches, topped with sprouts, avocado and cheese, all organic.
 Watson had a great night.
 As he headed home, Wilson smiled at him and told him he was always welcome.

 Murder and Conviction

-The next night, Watson traveled to Los Feliz, Los Angeles, and participated in the murders of Leno and Rosemary LaBianca.
-Watson was also involved in the murder of Donald Shorty Shea.
+On August 9, 1969, Watson, Atkins and Krenwinkel murdered pregnant actress Sharon Tate and four other people at 10050 Cielo Drive.
+The next night, Watson participated in the murders of Leno and Rosemary LaBianca.
+Watson was also involved in the murder of Donald Shea.

-While in prison Watson befriended Suzan LaBerge, the daughter of murder victim Rosemary LaBianca.
-LaBerge visits and writes to Watson regularly and even advocated for his release (see video above).
+While in prison, Watson befriended Suzan LaBerge, the daughter of one of his victims, Rosemary LaBianca.
+LaBerge visits and writes to Watson regularly and even advocated for his release. (see video below)